 Of course, there are many other reports and analyses that can be presented using the data.
-In order to make easier for other people to use and analyze the data, we now offer a simple API for retrieving the raw survey data.
+In order to make it easier for other people to use and analyze the data, we now offer a simple API for retrieving the raw survey data.

 Here is a quick example: We first call the API and get back the raw responses: